RayhanWKapadia/RayhanWKapadia/README.md

 I'm Rayhan from Indianapolis, and I do software engineering.
 I really enjoy learning languages and frameworks like React as well as challenging myself to improve my skills in back-end development.

-Skills: C++ / C# / REACT / JS / HTML / CSS / JAVA
+Skills: C++ / C# / REACT / JS / HTML / CSS / JAVA / PYTHON

-- 🔭 I’m currently working on this page.